-The agreement allows young Canadians to travel and work in the Czech Republic for up to one year.
+The agreement allows young Canadians to travel, study and work in the Czech Republic for up to one year.
 The applicants for temporary work stays of youth in the Czech Republic must meet certain general conditions, namely they must be

 - Canadian nationals with permanent residence in Canada and

 - between the age of 18 and 35 inclusively on the date the application is submitted.

 Applications for the Youth Mobility visa (YMV) are to be submitted only to the Embassy of the Czech Republic in Ottawa, in person or by mail (in the latter case the Embassy may still insist on a personal attendance of the applicant).
 Should applicants who filed their application by mail require that their passport is mailed back to them while their visa application is pending approval, they must provide for this purpose a self-addressed (addresses in Canada only) prepaid XpressPost envelope.
 Given the fact that Canadian citizens may stay in the Schengen area without a visa for up to 90 days within 180 day periods, some YMV applicants may decide to travel to the Czech Republic before their YMV application gets decided.
 In this case, please note that to issue the visa, the applicant's passport must be re-submitted to the embassy once the visa is approved.
 Another self-addressed XpressPost envelope will be required to mail the passport to the applicant's address in Canada (unless a personal pickup is arranged with us).

 The list of required documents submitted with the completed visa application form:

 - A passport with a validity exceeding the expected duration of stay by at least 3 months;